Dionisiy/CA/introduction-to-while-loops-in-js.md

 ```
 but the first one is faster to type.
 Get in the habit of typing exactly as much as you need to, and no more!

+###The 'do' / 'while' loop

+Sometimes you want to make sure your loop runs at least one time no matter what.
+When this is the case, you want a modified while loop called a do/while loop.